-Approximately 10 minutes by car from Kanazawa Station in Ishikawa Prefecture, "Sushi Kibatani" is located near an elegant teahouse district.
+Approximately 10 minutes by car from Kanazawa Station in Ishikawa Prefecture, A one-star "Sushi Kibatani" is located near an elegant teahouse district.
 The owner, Mitsuhiro Kibatani, has a passion for Hokuriku fish and provides a chef's choice course consisting of a combination of tsumami(appetizers) and nigiri sushi.

 Mr. Kibatani learned the Edo-style of sushi making in distinguished restaurants such as "Yoshiura"—whose owner studied with Jiro Ono of Ginza "Sukiyabashi Jiro"—in Funabashi and "Sushi Aoki" in Ginza.
 After completing his training, he returned to his hometown of Toyama, where he helped out at his family's fishmonger business and polished his skills by traveling to different restaurants and providing his services.
 Then, in 2016, he opened "Sushi Kibatani" in Kanazawa.
 When asked why he opened his restaurant in this area, which is known for its fierce competition, he explains, "I was often dispatched to a nearby geisha house, and I developed a fondness for the traditional feel of the neighborhood."